MacLemon/CongressChecklist/README.md

 - spectacle case
 - cleaning cloth
 - Oropax or other things to plug into your ears for a good “night”'s sleep.
+- Hair dryer (in case your place/hotel doesn't supply one)

 ### Cosmetics